pontusbostrom/VaadinGraphvizComponent/vizcomponent-root/README.md

 #VizComponent Add-on for Vaadin 7

 VizComponent is an UI component add-on for Vaadin 7.
 It used for displaying graphs rendered using a Javascript translation of the Graphviz package, [viz.js](https://github.com/mdaines/viz.js/).
 On the server side the graphs are represented by the com.vaadin.pontus.vizcomponent.model.Graph.Java class, which provides a hopefully convenient api to modify graphs.
 The viz.js library is then used in the web-browser to render this graph to an SVG element that is included in the component.
 The nodes and edges in the SVG are clickable and it is possible to register listeners for clicks server-side.
 It is also possible to style nodes and edges using CSS in response to clicks.
 Use of the features of the component is demonstrated in the included demos.
 The viz.js library is included in this package.
 The license for viz.js is provided in the viz.js.LICENCE.txt file.
-SVG is handled by the library lib-gwt-svg.
+For panning an zooming an external library is used https://github.com/ariutta/svg-pan-zoom.
+It is included in this package.
 It is released under LGBL.

 ## Download release